alexdremov/SwiftYFinance/README.md

 ### Chart data at moment

 Sometimes, you need to fetch data at some moment in the past.
-Use `recentChartDataAtMoment()` for that.
+Use `chartDataBy(..., moment: Date, ...)` for that.

 ```swift
 SwiftYFinance.chartDataBy(